Adapted from Land of Plenty by Fuschia Dunlop.

 - 5 cups stock or water

 - 1/4 cup Shaoxing rice wine

 - 1 Tsao Kor (cao guo) (false cardamom), optional

 - Cilantro to garnish

 - A few tablespoons cooking oil, for browning

 - Salt and pepper for sprinkling

 In the sauté pan, heat a few more tablespoons of oil over medium heat.
-Add the chili bean paste and stir-fry for 30 seconds until the paste starts to smell fragrant.
-Add the stock, wine, ginger, scallions, soy sauce, and spices.
-Bring the liquid to a boil; then turn the heat down and add the pork cheeks.
+Add chili bean paste and stir-fry for 30 seconds until paste starts to smell fragrant.
+Add stock, wine, ginger, scallions, soy sauce, and spices.
+Bring liquid to a boil; then turn the heat down and add pork cheeks.

-In the meantime, preheat the oven to 300°F. Cover the pan with the pork cheeks, either with a lid or foil, and braise in the oven for at least 2.5 to 3 hours, until cheeks are very tender.
-Allow meat to cool and settle in the liquid, refrigerating the liquid overnight.
-The next day, scrape off the fat and reheat gently.
+In the meantime, preheat oven to 300°F (150°C).
+Cover the pan with pork cheeks, either with a lid or foil, and braise in the oven for at least 2.5 to 3 hours, until cheeks are very tender.
+Allow meat to cool and settle in liquid, refrigerating liquid overnight.
+The next day, scrape off fat and reheat gently.
 Garnish with chopped cilantro.
 Serve with rice and vegetables.